vst-h/LocalStorageType/README.md

 ## Introduction ( [中文](./README.zh-CN.md) | [English](./README.md) )
 Provides more precise types for `localStorage` and support for using JSON.
 This package does not change the original methods of `localStorage`.

-Type support: provides enumeration hints for key, non-null certainty for value, more precise types for returning value (such as literal), and value entry constraints for `setItem`.
+Type support: provides type hints for key parameters, non-null certainty for value, more precise types for returning value (such as literal), and value entry constraints for `setItem`.

 JSON support: adds two convenience methods `getJsonItem` and `setJsonItem` with more precise types (while the return value of `getItem` will only be of type `string`).